 - There should be no visible cuts or bruises on the snake.

-Other Breeds Similar to the Reticulated Python
+Similar Species to the Reticulated Python

-Otherwise, check out other types of reptiles and amphibians that can be your new pet!
+Otherwise, check out other types of reptiles and amphibians that can be your new pet.